October 2, 2008

 Competing sound format dts was introduced in 1993 with Jurassic Park, and most audiophiles will often mention that dts allows for a better quality of sound reproduction due to less compression in the mastering format.
 The actual fact of the matter is that technically, there’s almost no audible difference, in almost every test ever done, on both sides of the market.

 That sounds a lot like gobbledygook, right?
 I know, I know, you have no idea what channels are, and why they are important.
-And how you can have two competing sound formats (actually, there’s a third, but more on that later).
+And how you can have two competing sound formats (actually, there’s a third, but more on that in Part 4).

 Let’s simplify it a little.